nvdweem/libjahspotify/README.md

 * api

-  provides the basic operations for interacting with libJah'Spotify (and in turn libspotify)
+  Provides the basic operations for interacting with libJah'Spotify (and in turn libspotify).
+  The services package provides components which make the Api more easy to use.

 * native

-  contains all native & JNI code interacting with libspotify
+  Contains all native & JNI code interacting with libspotify.

-* services

-  provides components which make the Api more easy to use

 ## Licensing